chris-boson/fashion_mnist/README.md

 Optimized version of `MobileNetV2`.
 While smaller and more compute efficient, accuracy seems to fall short significantly. https://arxiv.org/abs/1905.02244

+### Data Augmentation
+We use horizontal flips as a regularization technique.
+Here we don't do a detailed breakdown on its effect on accuracy, but experiments showed no significant boost.

 ### Results

 | Architecture        | Accuracy | GFlops  | MParams  |